unicornerpdx/rainman/README.md

 * keys - List<String>, required
 * value - String, optional
+* group_id - String, optional
 * client_id - String, optional
 * from - YYYMMDD, optional
 * to - YYYMMDD, optional

+The `group_id` parameter filters by group.
+It can be omitted if you want global usage.

 The `client_id` parameter filters by client.
-It can be omitted if you want global usage.
+It can be omitted if you want group-level usage.

 The `keys` parameter filters by one or more keys.